XinyingZheng00/CS305-proj/README.md

 # Video Distribution System

 ## IMPORTANT!!!!!!
-If you are using windows, you should run the command `git config --global core.autocrlf` before clone this repository!!!
+If you are using windows, you should run the command `git config --global core.autocrlf input` before clone this repository!!!

 ### 1. Build Image